Skip to content

 # These fonts may cause encoding issues

-Workaround: If vision mode too expensive, consider:
+Workaround: If Vision is too expensive, consider:

 1. Re-generate PDF with embedded fonts